jeredw/trekkin/README.md

 ## High scores

-High scores are stored in a text file `high_scores.txt`.
-Because there is no way to enter in a team name, scores are just keyed on the current play count, which corresponds to one of several ship names.
+The game stores the top ten high scores in a text file `high_scores.txt` in decreasing order by score.
+The file has one score record per line.
+Records are in plain text with fields separated by spaces.
+The fields are: play number (since startup), player initials, score.

 ## Display